-In June 2010, we entered into Amended and Restated Series A 12% Convertible Promissory Notes with the holders of certain promissory notes previously issued by us, extending the due date to December 31, 2010 on the aggregate principal balance of \$900,000.
-During the fiscal year ended March 31, 2013, the holders of \$15,000 of these notes converted their principal and related accrued interest into common stock.
-During the fiscal year ended March 31, 2015, the holders of the remaining \$885,000 of these notes converted their principal and related accrued interest into common stock.
+In June 2010, we entered into Amended and Restated Series A 12% Convertible Promissory Notes (the "Amended and Restated Notes") with the holders of certain promissory notes previously issued by us, extending the due date to December 31, 2010 on the aggregate principal balance of \$900,000.
+During the fiscal year ended March 31, 2013, the holders of \$15,000 of the Notes converted their principal and related accrued interest into common stock.
+During the fiscal year ended March 31, 2015, the holders of the remaining \$885,000 of the Notes converted their principal and related accrued interest into common stock.
 There was no balance remaining at March 31, 2015.